 The Board's current leadership structure is comprised of an Executive Chairman position that is separate from the Chief Executive Officer position, as well as eleven other directors of which nine are independent, including a lead independent director.
 Under the Board's current structure, Mr. DeMatteo is the Executive Chairman and is also a member of management.
 As a former Chief Executive Officer of the Company, the Board believes that Mr. DeMatteo's in-depth knowledge of our business and its challenges, as well as his experience in the video game industry as a whole, make him the best qualified person to serve as Executive Chairman.
 In addition, this structure facilitates better communication between management and the Board and allows Mr. DeMatteo to more effectively provide guidance to the senior management team, including the Chief Executive Officer.
 Mr. George Sherman, the Chief Executive Officer of the Company also serves as a director.
 The Board believes that Mr. Sherman's service as a director further enhances the Board's oversight of our day-to-day operations and provides additional management expertise with respect to the complexities of our business units.
 The Board believes that at this time our stockholders are best served by this structure.
-All directors play an active role in overseeing the Company's business both at the Board and and oversight, our lead independent director presides over regularly scheduled meetings with the other non-management directors to discuss and evaluate the Company's business without members of management present.
+All directors play an active role in overseeing the Company's business both the other non-management directors to discuss and evaluate the Company's business without members of management present.
 This structure, together with our other corporate governance practices, provides strong independent oversight of management while ensuring clear strategic direction for the Company.